hahalml/dataminer/README.md

 `pip install flask-restful`

-## Licence
-Anyone may use any piece of my code for any purpose.

 ## Current state
 * I have implemented most of the api-clients (clients folder)
 * data resampling with pandas is working (pandas_resample.py)